chenasraf/gi_gen/README.md

 platform if you have any, or are missing your platform and cannot/don't want to build from source (I tried building for the most common platforms).

-If you appreciate the time &amp; effort I put into developing this tool, kindly consider donating any amount to help me make up for the work hours.
+If you are feeling incredibly generous and appreciate the time &amp; effort I put into developing this tool, kindly consider donating any amount to help me make up for the work hours.
+It is really very much appreciated! 🙏🏼

 <a href='https://ko-fi.com/casraf' target='_blank'>
   <img height='36' style='border:0px;height:36px;'